Virgin Mary Co-Mediatrix30 Nov 2015, by Mater Dei in

 When the fullness of time came, God did not impose the role on Mary.
 Mary had the choice to say no to the role, but she rather said Behold, I am the handmaid of the Lord; let it be to me according to your word.
 (Lk.
 1:38).
 This Marian consent or “yes” is what in Latin we call “fiat.”
 Mary agreed to co-operate with God in his plan to save the world.
 She conceived in her womb and gave birth to the saviour of the world through the power of the Holy Spirit.
-She nursed the child, and since then has never stopped playing the role of a mother in his life and in the life of the Church.
+She nursed the child, and since then has never stopped playing the role of a mother in his life and the life of the Church.
 At her intercession in Cana, Jesus performed his first miracle by turning water into wine.
-Mary still intercedes for us, she continues to co-operate with her Son-God, the redeemer of the world.
-She is the Mother of her own creator; what a mystery!
+Mary still intercedes for us, and she continues to co-operate with her Son-God, the redeemer of the world.
+She is the mother of her own creator; what a mystery!
 No wonder the Angel Gabriel said to her, “you are highly favourd.”

 Mediatrix is an ancient title for Mary used in the 4th century in a prayer connected to Ephrem the Syrian.
 In the 5th century, the usage of this title for Mary was also strongly connected to Basil of Seleucia and eventually to us today.
 Despite some theological war against the Catholic Mariology, our fathers’ faith will not die in our generation and will never die.
 From generation to generation, Mary must be called blessed (Lk.
 1:48).